sfuhrm/capsula/README.md

 The project is at the moment **experimental**.
 It can build simple packages for Debian and Fedora like distributions.
+The [packages](https://github.com/sfuhrm/capsula/releases) are built with the software.

+The format of the descriptor file **will** change until version v1.0.0.

 Releasing the project at this stage is to enable other people to participate.